binfalse/CombineArchiveWeb/README.md

 ## Development
 The development is currently coordinated at our [trac project management](https://sems.uni-rostock.de/trac/combinearchive-web).

+## Additional Resources
+Some helpful resources can be found in the resources folder.
+It contains a default context configuration for tomcat, a default
+VHost configuration for the Apache WebServer and a folder called "nagios" containing a simple python3 script for nagios, to check if the webCAT instance is up and running.
+In case a stats secret is provided (and configured in the python script) it also checks for the maximum space quota.

 ## Licence
 CombineArchiveWeb - a WebInterface to read/create/write/manipulate/...
 COMBINE archives Copyright (C) 2014-2015: